rosalogia/cs112-exam2-studyguide/03-special-linked-structures/study_guide.md

 ## Conceptual Questions

+Note: answers to all the questions below can be found in the [lecture slides](https://rutgers.app.box.com/s/eqxrhlv3uxdo1nbutm5jc2l4ntxz5fmz).

 1. Describe and illustrate the memory representation (how to make them) and allocation (how much space they require) when implementing circular and doubly linked lists.